Network1013/Python-Snake/README.md

-You may have to download pygame in order to run this
+# Python-Snake

-Linux: pip3 install pygame
+- I am not done with this but it's 11:53 PM right now and I need some sleep

-Windows: Idk lol
+- You may need to download pygame (Linux: sudo pip3 install pygame)

-Mac: Idk lol
+- If you want feel free to make changes to it

-I use Linux xD
+- Donate:$Network1013